 Philosophy of Discourse: The Journal of the SCASD

 Discourse is generalist in scope.
-As such, we seek theoretical, applied, and pedagogical (Great Ideas for Teaching-GIFT & Coaching, Running, and Administering Forensic Tips-CRAFT) manuscripts from the various interest areas of communication studies, including rhetoric, persuasion, mass media, organizational, interpersonal, and theater.
+As such, we seek theoretical, applied, and pedagogical (Great Ideas for Teaching Students-GIFTS & Coaching, Running, and Administering Forensic Tips-CRAFT) manuscripts from the various interest areas of communication studies, including rhetoric, persuasion, mass media, organizational, interpersonal, and theater.

 Who Can Submit?